dragonflydb/dragonfly/README.md

        your ETL involving Redis takes hours to finish or maybe its memory usage and hardware costs give you a headache.
 With Dragonfly we tried to solve every design defficiency we expirienced ourselves in the past.</em>

+6. I get it, but why not change Redis open source? <br>
+   <em>Many of the pain points we addressed like Multi-core support, memory optimization, forkless snapshot, improved eviction algo, unit testing and more... have been the achilles heel and a long standing requests by the community.
+Some were not addressed for as long as ten years, others were dismissed because they require a complete rewrite of the engine.
+With Redis open source long legacy codebase it is impossible to innovate at this scale.